Roof Waste Factor: Why Insurance Companies Get It Wrong

 How to Calculate Waste Factor by Roof Type

-- Complex roof with dormers, multiple penetrations, and irregular geometry (20–25%+ waste): Roofs with dormers, turrets, multiple skylights, satellite dishes, cricket flashings, chimney step flashings, and irregular plan shapes generate the most waste.
+- Complex roof with dormers, multiple penetrations, and irregular geometry (20–25%+): Roofs with dormers, turrets, multiple skylights, satellite dishes, cricket flashings, chimney step flashings, and irregular plan shapes generate the most waste.
 Each penetration forces cuts on the surrounding shingles, and each dormer adds its own set of hips, valleys, and rake edges.

 How Xactimate Handles Waste